 This interpretation of the FSIA is consistent with Congressional policy embodied in the TVPA.
 The TVPA provides that an individual who "under actual or apparent authority, or color of law, of any foreign nation" subjects an individual to torture shall be liable for damages to that individual.
 28 U.S.C. § 1350 note § 2(a).
-Under the plain wording of the TVPA, an official who engaged in torture may be subject to suit and damages liability even if he or she acted under authority of the foreign nation.
-28 U.S.C. § 1350 note 2(a).
+Under the plain wording of the TVPA, an official who engaged in torture may be subject to suit and damages liability even if he or she acted under authority of the foreign na-28 U.S.C. § 1350 note 2(a).
 The legislative history of the TVPA indicates that Congress intended to subject individual officials to liability regardless of whether their acts were secretly condemned by the state.
-Recognizing that "[d]espite universal condemnation of these abuses, many of the world's governments still engage in or tolerate torture of their citizens," the purpose of the TVPA is to provide a remedy for U.S. citizens and aliens for acts "undertaken under color of official authority."
-H.R.
-Rep. No. 102-367, at 3-4 reprinted in 1992 U.S.C.C.A.N.
-84, 85-86.
-TVPA specifically contemplates "some governmental involvement" in the prohibited acts in order for a claim to lie.
-Id. at 5.
-While TVPA was intended to preserve FSIA immunity for foreign state governmental agencies, it assumes that "sovereign immunity would not generally be an available defense" to a suit against individual officials.
-Id.
-19 Moreover, the TVPA and ATCA were seen as consonant.
-Id. at 4 (the TVPA would "enhance the remedy already available under section 1350 . . .
-[C] laims based on torture or summary executions do not exhaust the list of actions that may appropriately be covered by section 1350").
+Recognizing that "[d]espite universal condemnation of these abuses, many of the world's governments still engage in or tolerate torture of their citizens," the purpose of the TVPA is to provide a remedy for U.S. citizens and aliens for acts

-The Senate Report likewise states that the TVPA was not intended to override the FSIA, permitting suits only against individuals.
-S. Rep. No. 102-249, at 7.
+19. The Senate Report likewise states that the TVPA was not intended to override the FSIA,